equinor/radix-public-site/public-site/docs/guides/sub-pipeline/example-pipeline-with-env-vars.md

 └── radixconfig.yaml
 ```

-* In the file `radixconfig.yaml` add a field `build` with sub-field `variables`.
+* In the file `radixconfig.yaml` add a field `build` with sub-field `variables` within the `subPipeline` option.
 Values of these variables will be passed to the sub-pipeline parameters, which have the same name:
   * `VAR1` - mandatory variable, passed to the sub-pipeline's parameter `VAR1`
   * `VAR2` - optional variable, passed to the sub-pipeline's parameter `VAR2`.
 If it does not exist in the `radixconfig.yaml`, the sub-pipeline parameter `VAR2` will get a value, specified in its `default` field.
   * `VAR100` - unnecessary variable, not used in the sub-pipeline, it will be not passed to the sub-pipeline parameters.